officelearn/azure-docs.sv-se/articles/cosmos-db/table-storage-how-to-use-c-plus.md

 Några saker att tänka på när du använder batchåtgärder:

-* Du kan göra upp till 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`och `insert-or-replace` åtgärder i valfri kombination i en enda batch.
+* You can do up to 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`, and `insert-or-replace` operations in any combination in a single batch.
-* En batch-åtgärd kan ha en Hämta-åtgärd, om det är den enda åtgärden i batchen.
+* A batch operation can have a retrieve operation, if it's the only operation in the batch.
 * Alla entiteter i samma batchåtgärd måste ha samma partitionsnyckel.
 * Batchåtgärder är begränsade till en nyttolast på 4 MB.

-## <a name="query-and-modify-entities"></a>Fråga och ändra entiteter
+## <a name="query-and-modify-entities"></a>Query and modify entities

 ### <a name="retrieve-all-entities-in-a-partition"></a>Hämta alla entiteter i en partition

-Om du vill fråga en tabell efter alla entiteter i en partition använder du ett `table_query`-objekt.
-I följande kod exempel anges ett filter för entiteter där `Smith` är partitionsnyckel.
+To query a table for all entities in a partition, use a `table_query` object.
+The following code example specifies a filter for entities where `Smith` is the partition key.
 Det här exemplet skriver ut fälten för varje entitet i frågeresultatet till konsolen.

 > [!NOTE]
 > Dessa metoder stöds inte för närvarande för C++ i Azure Cosmos DB.